Aplasia cutis congenita

 Clinic

-No biopsy, especially with non-membrane ACC!
+No biopsy, especially for non-membranous ACC!

 Meningitis